sandeepraju/serve/README.md

 * Install dependencies

 ```
-dep ensure
+make init
 ```

-* Build the project
+* Build & release the project (assuming you are developing on MacOS)

 ```
-go build .
+make clean build_macos build_linux release_macos release_linux
 ```

-You'll a binary with the name `serve` in the current working directory.
+You'll a binary (symlink) with the name `serve` in the current working directory.

 * Run the binary